 Alma Mater: Concordia University, Nebraska

-Patrick Daberkow completed his 10th year with the Bulldogs in 2016.
+The 2018 season marked Patrick Daberkow's 12th on the Concordia football staff and second as head coach.
 He spent three seasons as the secondary coach and then seven years as defensive coordinator for the Bulldogs.
 Daberkow was officially promoted to the role of head football coach on Dec.
 9, 2016.

 Between 2013 and 2015, Daberkow coordinated two defenses that finished in the top five of the nation in terms of yards allowed per game.
 Led by GPAC Defensive Player of the Year and All-American safety Darnell Woods, the 2013 Bulldogs ranked No. 1 in the NAIA in pass defense (134.7), No. 5 in total defense (285.5) and No. 5 in scoring defense (17.3).
 Then in 2015, Concordia put together another dominant defense behind second team All-American Trey Barnes.
 Among all NAIA teams, Concordia ranked third in pass defense (144.0), fourth in total defense (279.6), fifth in pass efficiency defense (96.7) and 13th in scoring defense (18.7).
 The 2016 unit wasn't far off, finishing 17th in total defense (328.4).